ns_db - Database access API

 ns_db sp_returncode gets the return code from a stored procedure.
 It must be called after ns_db sp_exec.
 This function is implemented only for the Sybase database driver.
 See the Examples section, below, for an example of this function.

-ns_db sp_setparam sets a parameter for a call to a stored procedure. varname is the name of the variable, for example "@name". vartype is the data type of this parameter, for example "varchar".
-The direction argument indicates whether it is an input or output parameter.
-It must be set to either "in" or "out". value denotes the parameter value to send.
+Sets a parameter for a call to a stored procedure. paramname is the name of the parameter, for example @name. type is the data type of this parameter, for example varchar.
+The nextg argument denotes the direction, whether it is an input or output parameter.
+It must be set to either in or out. value denotes the parameter value to send.
 This function returns 1 on success and throws an error on failure.
 This function is implemented only for the Sybase database driver.
 See the Examples section, below, for an example of this function.

 Returns statistics in form of a Tcl dict from all pools in form of a dict.
 The statistics contain the number of SQL statements executed, the number of get-handle operations, the number of currently connected database connections, the total and the used handles from the pool, and the aggregated wait time for handles from this pool (including the connection setup time to the database server).